 \section{Introduction}

-Consider time series data, a sequence of $n$ random variables $\bs y = \left(y_1, \dots, y_n\right)$.
-Such data is prevalent and many methods for analyzing it have been developed.
+Many methods for analyzing an equally spaced time series $\bs y = \left(y_1, \dots, y_n\right)$ have been developed.
 Stationary autoregressive moving average (ARMA) models and their non-stationary generalizations predominate.
-A stationary ARMA$\left(p, q\right)$ model assumes that the deviation of each observation $y_t$ from its mean $\mu_t$ is a linear function of past deviations and stochastic errors,
+An ARMA$\left(p, q\right)$ model assumes that deviations of observations $y_t$ from their means $\mu_t$ are a function of past deviations and stochastic errors,